 Wild Coast Pop-Up Camp

-Our Wild Coast Pop-Up Camp is available for custom or private camps only at this time, as soon as new dates are are available we will circulate the information in our newsletter, be sure to get your details onto our database. will run twice; March and June / July.
+Our Wild Coast Pop-Up Camp is only available for custom or private camps at this time, as soon as new dates are are available we will circulate the information in our newsletter, be sure to get your details onto our database.

 If you have had the good fortune of visiting the wild coast before, you can skip this paragraph, as it is just likely to explain what you already know.
 If not, this is a place characterized by rolling grass-covered hills dotted with traditional Xhosa dwellings.
 Vast open spaces drop-off into the deep blue, and warm Indian ocean.
 It is also a fisherman’s paradise, as the shad and many other fish are in abundance as they pursue the sardines during their annual migration.